ZachariVaia/SAMplify_SuGaR/Documentation.md

 Planned improvements:
 - Semi-automated point suggestion: use object detectors to propose initial positive/negative points.
-- Native multi-view integration: add SfM (COLMAP) wrapper to automatically compute camera poses and dense stereo.
+- Native multi-view integration: **IMPLEMENTED** — a COLMAP wrapper is included in the repository under the `colmap/` subfolder.
+Use this wrapper to compute camera poses, run sparse and dense reconstruction, and export camera parameters / depth maps for downstream mask→pointcloud conversion.
 - Texture baking and PBR export workflow.
 - Adaptive splat subsampling and streaming reconstruction for very large scenes.